Brought to you by The Dartmouth Institute for Health Policy and Clinical Practice

 Rushika Fernandopulle

-SEASON 2.
-EPISODE 4 — Our second episode in a four-episode series on primary care.
+EPISODE 10 — Our second episode in a four-episode series on primary care.
 Today: Direct primary care.
 What happens when you take the middle man … the health plan … out of primary care?
 What happens when primary care clinicians no longer have to worry about billing and coding?
 What new services do they offer?
 What else do they do differently?

 “It's remarkable how hard primary care is in a more traditional practice.
 And I think providers get to the point where they're like, you know what?
 I can't do it anymore.
 I can't do this.
 I'm losing the joy.” - Beth Wilson